SynergyMetrics/CDS/README.md

+GitHub Readme

 # An Open Framework for Aggregating Human Distress Indicators

 ## Abstract

-This repository contains a non-commercial, open-source prototype of an open framework for aggregating human distress indicators, producing the Composite Distress Score (CDS) - a single composite score unifying existing indicators (e.g., hunger, inequality, conflict, governance) for crisis tracking and early warning.
+This repository contains a non-commercial, open-source prototype of an open framework for aggregating human distress indicators, producing the Composite Distress Score (CDS)—a single composite score unifying existing indicators (e.g., hunger, inequality, conflict, governance) for crisis tracking and early warning.
 The CDS uses established composite index methods in a transparent, flexible, and action-oriented way, without introducing new mathematical operations.
 This prototype is offered to researchers, humanitarian organizations, and developers as a basis for further exploration.

 ## Why This Exists

-The world tracks hunger, conflict, and inequality—but rarely in one place, and rarely in a way that surfaces who needs help most, right now.
+The world tracks hunger, conflict, and inequality but rarely in one place, and rarely in a way that surfaces who needs help most, right now.
 While existing indices measure specific dimensions (e.g., inequality or governance), the CDS seeks to capture how these compound into real-world distress.
 This prototype shows how existing metrics (e.g., Gini coefficient, conflict deaths, displacement) can be normalized and combined into a Composite Distress Score (CDS).
 It’s not a solution.
 It’s a tool for thought and an invitation for others to build something better.
 If it helps someone prioritize care where it’s most needed, it’s done its job.

+This framework builds entirely on publicly available indicators from trusted sources like the United Nations, World Bank, Freedom House, and others.
+The CDS does not aim to replace these datasets but aggregates them to highlight systemic distress in an actionable way, encouraging users to engage with the original data for deeper analysis.
+It’s a humble signal aggregator, designed to complement existing metrics and support rapid, informed responses.

 ## What Is the CDS?